 - The number across from that text is your local IP address

 An IP address is a unique identity of a machine present on a network.
 Apart from acting as an identification system, it also serves the purpose of the location of the device.
 They are highly important to send and receive information from one computer to another.
-With the advancement of technology, every internet user needs to have a basic knowledge of IP addresses and we truly hope that after reading everything about IP address, you have now all required basic information on the subject.
+With the advancement of technology, every internet user needs to have a basic knowledge of IP addresses and we truly hope that after reading everything about IP addresses, you have now all the required basic information on the subject.

 Also read: How to hide your IP address